-Our directors, officers and our other stockholders have entered or will enter into lock-up agreements (some of which appear in the registration rights agreement dated December 19, 2003).
-These lock-up agreements provide that our directors and officers will agree not to offer, sell, contract to sell, grant any option to purchase or otherwise dispose of any of our shares until 180 days after the effective date of this offering.
-These transfer restrictions do not apply to shares of our Class A Common Stock purchased in the secondary market following this offering.
+Our directors and officers have entered or will enter into lock-up agreements.
+These lock-up agreements provide that our directors and officers will agree not to offer, sell, contract to sell, grant any option to purchase or otherwise dispose of any of our shares until 180 days after the effective date of our initial public offering.
+These transfer restrictions do not apply to shares of our Class A Common Stock purchased in the secondary market following the initial public offering.
 Friedman, Billings, Ramsey & Co., Inc. may, in its sole discretion and at any time without prior notice, release all or any portion of the shares subject to these lock-up agreements.

-We intend to file, after the effectiveness of this offering, a registration statement on Form S-8 under the Securities Act covering all shares of our Class A Common Stock reserved for issuance or subject to outstanding options under our 2003 stock incentive plan.
+We intend to file, after our initial public offering, a registration statement on Form S-8 under the Securities Act covering all shares of our Class A Common Stock reserved for issuance or subject to outstanding options under our 2003 stock incentive plan.
 Shares of our Class A Common Stock issued upon exercise of options under the Form S-8 will be available for sale in the public market, subject to Rule 144 volume limitations applicable to affiliates and subject to the contractual restrictions described above.